ghi-electronics/Docs/software/tinyclr/getting-started.md

 ![View Show Solution Explorer](images/manage-nuget-packages-menu.png)

 Now you should see the installed TinyCLR NuGet library (GHIElectronics.TinyCLR.Core).
-This is the only library we will need for our "Hello World!" program.
+This is the only library we will need for our "hello world" program.

 ![Installed NuGet](images/installed-nuget.png)